frankiearzu/DSMTools/readme.md

 ## Donation

-The tools are completly free to use, but if you like this tools, plase consider a donation to support test hadware and new development.
+The tools are completly free to use, but if you like this tools, please consider a donation to support test hadware and new development.

 https://www.paypal.com/donate/?hosted_button_id=XQRVDHN2EFWYW